Love and Money (band): All You Need Is... Love And Money

 Signing to Phonogram's Mercury Records in the United Kingdom, they recorded "Candybar Express", with production from Duran Duran's Andy Taylor, and this recording became their first hit receiving airplay in the U.S. and reaching number 56 in the UK Singles Chart in the spring of 1986.
 Shortly afterwards they released their debut album, All You Need Is... produced by Tom Dowd but this failed to chart.
-Follow up singles "Dear John" and "River of People" were released to modest success.
+Follow up singles "Dear John", "River of People" and "Love and Money" were released to modest success.
 In September 1986, the group played an Artists Against Apartheid concert at Barrowland Ballroom, Glasgow, alongside acts such as The Big Dish and Lloyd Cole.
 The band also had a support slot with U2 at Murrayfield Stadium, Edinburgh.

 Strange Kind of Love

 The 1988 follow-up album Strange Kind of Love (which featured Toto's Jeff Porcaro on drums following the departure of Kerr, as well as Rick Derringer and an uncredited appearance from Donald Fagen) was overseen by Steely Dan producer Gary Katz, and featured the hit "Halleluiah Man", which helped to establish a sizeable following for the band.
 This single was a minor hit in UK (No. 63) but was more successful in Continental Europe and in Oceania, reaching the Top 50 (and sometimes the Top 40) in 1989; just missing the Top 20 in Italy.
 "Strange Kind of Love" and "Jocelyn Square" also charted in the UK, although they did not break into the Top 40.

-The band toured to promote Strange Kind of Love, including the United States and Japan, and garnered support slots with Tina Turner, Simply Red and BB King.
+The band toured to promote Strange Kind of Love, including the United States and Japan, and garnered support slots with Tina Turner, Simply Red and B. B. King.
 Part of the band's performance at the Eden Court Theatre in Inverness was filmed for BBC Scotland's Sounds of Eden programme.
 A half-hour set from the band also featured on the Night Network television show and they performed the "Strange Kind of Love" single on Wogan.

 Strange Kind of Love, which has sold in excess of 250,000 copies worldwide, was re-released in April 2010, with added demos and new sleeve notes from James Grant, Paul McGeechan and Gary Katz.